dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% instruction 'Replace the contents of `Banner.ts` with the following' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Banner.ts' lines:1-13 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Banner.ts' lines:1-13 highlight:3-9 desc:'File: src/widgets/Banner.ts' lang:typescript %}

 {% aside 'Reminder' %}
 If you cannot see the application, remember to run `dojo build -m dev -w memory -s` to build the application and start the development server.